 A good GMAT score is the first factor to be considered by the hopeful MBA aspirants.
 The calculation of GMAT score is a brain teaser.
 Securing a good GMAT score is certainly one of the most important criteria for gaining admissions into your dream B-schools.
 And often, the GMAT test seekers look for ‘what is a good GMAT score?’ or ‘what is a bad GMAT score?’ to elucidate we are composing the distinct ranges of GMAT score in combination with percentiles.
 Before proceeding further, we want you to understand the following principles of the GMAT scores:-

-As discussed, we have distributed the GMAT score into three sections namely: BEST GMAT SCORES, BETTER SCORES, and GOOD GMAT SCORES.
-It is always better to have a clear vision about the path which leads to success.
+As discussed, we have distributed the GMAT score into three sections namely: BEST GMAT SCORES, BETTER SCORES and GOOD GMAT SCORES.
+It is always better to have clear vision about the path which leads to success.

 |BEST GMAT SCORES|